joshi-bharat/deep_underwater_localization/README.md

 corners  of  the  3D  model  of  the  AUV,  and  then  the  6D pose in the camera coordinates is determined using RANSAC-based  PnP.

 ![](./images/deepcl_pipeline.png)
-Fig. 1: In training (red dash-dotted), the rendered images are translated to the synthetic images resembling Aqua2 swimming in a pool or a marine environment.
-The synthetic images are then fed to a common encoder, which is connected to two decoder streams: Detection Decoder (object detection) and Pose Regression Decoder (6D pose regression).
-Only in inference (violet dash-double-dotted), the predicted 2D keypoint projections of 8 corners of the 3D Aqua2 model are processed and utilized to obtain a 6D pose using the RANSAC-based PnP algorithm.